OISF/suricata/doc/userguide/rules/payload-keywords.rst

 there will only be a match if the content matches with the payload within the set amount of bytes.
 Within can not be 0 (zero)

+The absolute value for within must be less than or equal to 1MB (1048576).

 Example:

 .. image:: payload-keywords/within2.png